GeorgeK07/GregGB/README.md

 It will most likely work with newer or older versions and other operating systems, however, there may be some breaking changes that cause it not to build or run.

+## License
+This program is licensed under the GNU GPL-3.0-or-later

 ## Credits
 Thanks to emudev and the creators of the resources linked on Game Boy emulation\
 (https://emudev.org/system_resources)